yioneko/nvim-vtsls/README.md

 Excellent replacement for manually calling `:VtsExec rename_file` or `:VtsRename`.

-The following snippet also works for any server supporting `workspace/didRenameFiles` notification.
+You have two ways.
+You can use [nvim-lsp-file-operations](https://github.com/antosha417/nvim-lsp-file-operations).
+It has integration with nvim and neo tree.
+Or you can use the following snippet.
+It also works for any server supporting `workspace/didRenameFiles` notification.

 ```lua
 local path_sep = package.config:sub(1, 1)